-Managing your business’ inventory can get complicated, especially if you don’t have the right tools.
+Managing your business’ inventory gets complicated, especially if you don’t have the right tools.

-Fortunately, QuickBooks is an exceptional accounting software with features that can streamline your inventory management.
+Fortunately, QuickBooks by Intuit is an exceptional accounting software with features that simplify your inventory management.

 Inventory in QuickBooks Online